-Join Matt Bailey for an in-depth discussion in this video Search determines intent, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Search determines intent, part of Learning Web Analytics.

 What I love about looking at acquisition, from the standpoint of search engines, is …that search words show me the searcher's intent. …If I understand their intent, then that begins my in-depth evaluation of analytics. …Are people finding what they want?
 In order to measure that, you need to …know what they want, and that's the intent. …So when we look at our buckets, such as watch, and we look at all the different …words that people are using, to search on and have found the site.…